seed-run/homepage/_posts/2019-07-15-how-to-buy-a-domain-name-on-amazon-route-53-for-my-serverless-api.md

 author: frank
 ---

 When you deploy your Serverless application with API Gateway, AWS auto-generates an URL for you with a default AWS domain.
-Over the next couple of posts we'll be looking at how to buy and manage custom domains for your Serverless API.
+In an upcoming post we'll be looking at how to buy and manage custom domains for your Serverless API.

 You'll recall that the auto-generated API Gateway endpoints have the following format: